medvedevgroup/vargeno/README.md

 make all
 ```

 You should then see `vargeno`, `vqv`, `gbf` in vargeno directory.
-To verify that your installation is correct, you can run a toy example using the instructions in [test.md](https://github.com/medvedevgroup/vargeno/blob/master/test/test.md) .
+To verify that your installation is correct, you can run a toy example using [these](https://github.com/medvedevgroup/vargeno/blob/master/test/test.md) instructions.

 # Quick Usage